burhanelgun/Leave-Management-System/README.md

 # Personnel-Leave-Management-System
-This is a dynamic web project for manage the leaves of personnels in a company.
+This is a dynamic web project for managing the leaves of personnels in a company.

 ##### Front End : JS, JQuery, AJAX and Bootstrap.